jushii/StateMachineController/README.md

 call `this.StateMachine.ChangeState((int)BattleMode.END_BATTLE, BattleData);`

-To change state machine:
+Want to change the active state machine?

 call `this.StateMachine.ChangeStateMachine(StateMachineType.SHOP);`

 #### Features
-* A single class to run all your state machines
+* A single class for updating all your state machines
-    * StateMachineController runs Update(), FixedUpdate() and LateUpdate() for all your state machines
+    * StateMachineController class runs Update(), FixedUpdate() and LateUpdate() for all your state machines
-* MasterStateMachine that can hold multiple state machines
+* MasterStateMachine class can hold multiple state machines (or just one)
-    * Individual state machines can call MasterStateMachine to change the active state machine
+    * StateMachine can call MasterStateMachine to change the active state machine
-    * You can have multiple MasterStateMachines running at the same time!
+    * You can have multiple MasterStateMachines running at the same time
 * Pass your own data to other states when changing states
 1) Bundle your custom data in one state
 ```